-RBI raises repo rate by 50 basis points to 4.90% to control inflation
+RBI raises repo rate by 50 basis points to 4.90%, predicts further rise in inflation

 The central bank has hiked the key lending rate twice within five weeks.